What Is A Circular Economy And Why Waste Matters

 Design

 A circular economy requires products to be designed so that they can be easily recycled, disassembled, or repurposed.
 This could mean designing products with fewer raw materials or designing equipment with serviceability, modularity, and refurbishment in mind.
+From getting solar to recycling waste, there’s so many ways we can make changes both big and small.

 Australian companies are leading the way by transforming commercial and household waste into furniture, decking, fencing, and road and rail infrastructure.
 The Australian government is also increasing its purchase of products with recycled content to create a demand for recycled materials.